Thought Leadership

 IHA Survey Shows Tariff impact on Housewares Industry

-New IHA survey shows 87% of housewares companies have been significantly impacted by tariffs, with businesses cancelling shipments, shifting sourcing, and reducing workforces as they navigate ongoing trade uncertainty.
+New IHA survey shows 87% of housewares companies have been significantly impacted by tariffs, with businesses cancelling shipments, shifting sourcing, and reducing workforces.

 Insights from Harvest Group’s Market Intelligence Lead